Jochiwon

-Jochiwon is located in South Chungcheong Province.
+Jochiwon was the site of the Battle of Chochiwon.
 As of 2011, Jochiwon has a large foreign community consisting of native English speakers considering its rather small size and population.
 This is due to the existence of two major universities: Hong-ik University and Korea University Korea University Sejong Campus, both satellite campuses.
 In addition to the universities, there are numerous public schools.

-Many of the foreign teachers that work in Jochiwon live in the Chim-san-ri neighborhood where you will find numerous restaurants, mini-markets, bars, karaoke room businesses, batting cages and other games, internet cafes, apartments, bakeries, markets and a park.
-The estimated native English foreigner contingency is 50.

 Jochiwon is centrally located on Korail's Gyeongbu line.
 It is a 90-minute ride on Mugunghwa-ho to Seoul and trains run approximately every 30 minutes.
 Just outside Jochiwon town limits is the town of Osong home to Osong Station, a station with KTX service.

-Jochiwon is conveniently located between three major South Korean cities: Daejeon, Cheonan and Cheongju.
-Each offers access to creature comforts (Western chain restaurants and shopping) that cannot be found in Jochiwon.
+Padak, a variety of Korean fried chicken topped with scallion, originated from a traditional market in this area.
+The dish would gradually gain popularity nationwide, being offered in fried chicken restaurants.